dr-richard-barker/Space_Photography_Guide.io/README.md

 Storytelling with images: Go beyond just capturing data and encourage scientists to think about the narrative their images tell.
 This can be particularly impactful for presentations and outreach materials.

 **2. General Software Skills:**
-Image editing software: Train scientists on basic image editing skills in software like google photos, Adobe Lightroom or Photoshop to adjust brightness, contrast, and color without compromising data integrity.
+Image editing software: Train scientists on basic image editing skills in software like Google Photos, Adobe Lightroom or Photoshop or prefereabily open sources software like Gimp or custom codes to adjust brightness, contrast, and color without compromising data integrity.
-Other Image Analysis Software: Introduce specific software tools designed for scientific image analysis, such as measuring distances, areas, and other parameters from captured images.
+Try Other Image Analysis Software: There are many different software tools designed for scientific image analysis, such as measuring distances, areas, and other parameters from captured images; so have a play and see what works best for you!

 **3. Ethics and Data Sharing:**
 Image ownership and authorship: Discuss ethical considerations around image ownership and proper attribution in scientific publications.